 “Men have thicker skin, larger pores, and tend to produce more oil,” Garrett notes.
 “So I believe that skincare ‘for men’ should actually be formulated for men.
 Yet many of the products you see in stores labeled ‘for men’ are just repackaged, not reformulated.”

-Rather than automatically looking for skincare products marketed to men, Garrett insists you focus on skin type instead.
+Rather than automatically looking for skincare products marketed to men, Garrett insists that you focus on skin type or concerns instead.

 Additionally, Garrett suggests that men forgo harsh products, like scrubs and charcoal cleansers.
-Just because their skin may be better equipped to tolerate these tougher ingredients doesn’t mean they won’t impact skin barrier health.
+Just because their skin may be better equipped to tolerate these tougher ingredients doesn’t mean they can’t potentially impact skin barrier health.

 Shaving = Exfoliating

 Gentle exfoliation is essential to remove dead skin cells and maintain a healthy complexion.
 But Garrett shares intel that some men may not be aware of: “If you shave every day, you’re exfoliating every day.
 For that reason, you may not need to exfoliate as often as women or men with beards.”

 Still, Garrett recommends his holy grail product for daily shavers: Biologique Recherche Lotion P50V 1970 exfoliating toner.
 “It’s truly magic.
 Even though I heard about it for years, I really became a fan when I saw it was the only thing that actually took away my razor bumps,” he shares.

 Beards Require Extra Care